 When you’re ready to submit your grant proposal, you’ll need to track your status and progress if you receive the award.

 Once you secure grant funding, it’s generally required that your nonprofit organization tracks and records your spending and how you use the funds, down to every last dollar.
 Doing this helps your funder know you’re using the money as intended and showing them proof their award is effectively helping your mission reach your goal.
-Tracking grant funds will also help with financial project management and ensure your team stays on track with expenses without going over budget.
+Tracking grant expenditures will also help with financial project management and ensure your team stays on track with expenses without going over budget.

-The grant management process and lifecycle involve several essential components that can be difficult to track, particularly if you don’t have the right tools or if you’re managing other tasks in your nonprofit organization.
+The grant process and grant lifecycle involve several essential components that can be difficult to track, particularly if you don’t have the right tools or if you’re managing other tasks in your nonprofit organization.
 Keeping your grant data organized and properly tracking and monitoring your funds is critical to maintaining a strong relationship with your funder, meeting required deadlines, building your reputation and potentially securing more funding in the future.

 At IGX Solutions, we know how challenging it can be to keep all your grant data in one place.
-That’s why we developed the IntelliGrants platform, allowing various grant-seeking industries to meet their grant tracking and reporting needs.
-Our intuitive solution will let your nonprofit organization view complete data from a centralized point, manage performance tracking and monitor critical deadlines and grant application statuses throughout the entire grant lifecycle.
+That’s why we developed the IntelliGrants platform, allowing various industries to meet their grant tracking and reporting needs.
+Our intuitive grants solution will let your nonprofit organization view complete data from a centralized point, manage performance tracking, and monitor critical deadlines and grant application statuses throughout the entire grant lifecycle.

-The IntelliGrants platform is equipped with scalable, configurable templates that make it easy to comply with your grant agreement and streamline the process so you can focus on delivering your upcoming project or mission.
-Through our centralized grant management system, your nonprofit can access a wide range of tools that help you maximize productivity and grant writing and applications with confidence.
+The IntelliGrants platform is equipped with scalable, configurable templates that make it easy to comply with your grant agreement and streamline the grant process so you can focus on delivering your upcoming project or mission.
+Through our centralized grant management solution, your nonprofit can access a wide range of tools that help you maximize productivity and grant writing and applications with confidence.

 Once you’ve completed your grant writing and secured your funds, make sure your team has everything you need to make your project a success.
-If you want to learn more about our full-service grant management software, book a demo online or contact us today for more information.
+If you want to learn more about our full-service grants management software, book a demo online or contact us today for more information.